Dec. 16, 2018

 About Arts Alliance Media:

 Arts Alliance Media (AAM) is the global leader in digital cinema software and services.
-It offers a wide range of software solutions to exhibitors which allow them to reduce costs, increase efficiency, and grow revenues, and improve the cinematic experience for their customers.
-Its software touches over 25,000 digital screens globally, while AAM’s network operations centre (NOC) supports several thousand screens.
-Clients include Cinépolis, Wanda, Hoyts and Odeon UCI.
+We offer a wide range of solutions to exhibitors which enable them to reduce costs, increase efficiency, and improve the cinematic experience for their customers.
+Our software touches over 40,000 digital screens globally, while AAM’s network operations centre (NOC) supports several thousand screens.
 AAM’s latest offering is Thunderstorm- a unique online marketplace for cinema where exhibitors can browse the latest technologies to enable them to increase revenues and improve customer interaction.